udaniwijewardhana/UDMSD/README.md

 ### Installation

 To build this Shiny app, we need to clone the Zip file from UDMSD and save it in our computer.
 This folder contains a sample data .CSV file, the vignette and app.R file.
 Then, we can launch the app by clicking the Run App button at the top of the RStudio editor or by executing runApp("appdir_path")where appdir_path is the path of the directory that contains the app.R file.
 For this we need to install R and RStudio in our computer.
 The users who do not have R in their computer can use UDMSD to launch the Shiny app.
-The application uses the R-INLA package which can be downloaded from http://www. r ??? inla. org.
+The application uses the R-INLA package which can be downloaded from http://www.r−inla.org.

 ```r
 shiny::runGitHub( "UDMSD", "uwijewardhana")